 Make Your Own Turkey Stock

 A quality turkey should come with giblets—the liver, heart, gizzard, and neck of the bird.
 These extra organ meats are full of flavor and make an amazing homemade stock with little effort.
 (You can also pick up some extra turkey wings at the store.)
 Cut up the individual organ meats into smaller one-inch pieces.
 Sear the meats in a tablespoon of oil, just enough to give them some color and roasted flavor.
 Add them to a pot with chopped onion, celery, carrot, fresh garlic, a few black peppercorns, and a bay leaf before covering everything with an inch of cold water.
 Bring this to a light simmer and let it cook gently on the back burner all day while you get everything else ready.
 This is something you can start on Thanksgiving morning or do the night before.
 When it is finished simmering, strain the stock, salt to taste, and thicken to make gravy.

 Save Time and Use Stock Base

 Not everyone wants to cook completely from scratch and that’s perfectly okay!
-That’s exactly why we offer roasted turkey stock during the holidays, and carry premium stock bases all year round.
+That’s exactly why we offer roasted turkey stock during the holidays, and carry roasted chicken demi glace all year round.
 These stock bases are easier to use than the standard bouillon cube and much more flavorful.
 All you have to do is boil water and combine.
 Plus, pan juices aren’t always enough to make gravy, so it’s good to have a backup plan to ensure the gravy boat can make it around the table.